“The measure of intelligence is the ability to change.”

 Ideally, you shouldn’t need to change the URL of your Wix website’s pages – or that of the site itself – too often.

 But when you do need to change your Wix site’s URL, it’s refreshing to know how simple it is.
 You’ll just have to be on a paid plan to do it in a way that doesn’t play havoc with your site’s SEO!

-Of course, there are several excellent reasons why you should be on one of Wix’s premium plans.
+Of course, there are several excellent reasons why you should be on one of Wix’s premium plans, the pricing of which you can find out in our Wix pricing guide.
 It’s our highest-rated website builder, after all – and if you’re new to Wix, you can find out why we love it so much by heading to our Wix review.

 Thanks for reading!